HuskyHacks/HuskyHacks.github.io/vulns/xxe.md

 Nothing to worry about yet, right?
 Well, the real problem is that _external XML entities can be used to read files that are local to the webserver_ -facepalm-

 How?
 Because you can point the entitiy to look at and read out the contents of a local file on the webserver.
-This is similar to Local File Inclusion (FLI) in that you, the user of a website, can get a web part to spit out the contents of a file on a server that you shouldn't have access to.
+This is similar to Local File Inclusion (LFI) in that you, the user of a website, can get a web part to spit out the contents of a file on a server that you shouldn't have access to.

 ### Example
 ````xml